scality/Zenko/docs/docsource/Installation/configure/adding_NFS_storage.rst

 Manually Trigger Sync
 ---------------------

-This chart deploys a Kubernetes Job at install to immediately begin a metadata sync.
-Additionally, a Kubernetes CronJob is deployed, which periodically launches rclone jobs to sync any additional metadata changes.
+This chart deploys a Kubernetes Job object at install to immediately begin a metadata sync.
+Additionally, a Kubernetes CronJob object is deployed, which periodically launches rclone jobs to sync any additional metadata changes.
 The job schedule can be configured with the ``rclone.schedule`` field in the ``values.yaml`` file.
-However, to manually trigger the job run the following command:
+However, to manually trigger the job, run the following
+command:

 .. code:: bash